Karlabos1/Gleaming-cluster/README.md

 # Gleaming-cluster
 A package of miscellaneous baba is you levels about some game quirks I found.
+DISCLAIMER: some levels had to be patched out because they used obscure interactions of older version of the GROUP word.
+So make sure you are playing this in the latest version.
+Attached in a video is one of the previous solutions that used to work.

 How to play Gleaming cluster: